ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 false_positive_rate <- sum(pvals < .05)/length(pvals)*100
 ```

-Here, we first create two matrixes, A and B. Their columns are each one simulation, and the rows are each one combination of visits and conversion (e.g. one is for browsers with 1 visit and 0 conversion, another for 2 visits and 1 conversion, etc).
+Here, we first create two matrixes, A and B. Each column represents one simulation, and each row a unique combination of visits and conversion (e.g. one row is for browsers with 1 visit and 0 conversions, another for 2 visits and 1 conversion, etc).
 We've used the binomial distribution again to simulate splitting n, the number of browsers with a combination of visits and conversions, into A and B.

 We create four vectors of length 1000, one entry for each simulation.
 Two are for the total number of visits in A or B and two are for the the number of converted visits in A or B. For example, if the first entry in A and B represents the number of browsers with 5 visits and 1 conversions in A and B, respectively, we just multiply each of those by 5 to get the number of visits and by 1 to get the number of conversion.
 So if it was 2 in A and 3 in B, that means A had 10 visits and 2 conversion while B had 15 visits and 3 conversions.
 We do this for every row and then add up the column to get the total number of visits and total number of conversions for that simulation in A and in B. This operation is repeated for all 1000 columns (simulations).